-Virology is the study of viruses and virus-like agents, including (but not limited to) their taxonomy, disease-producing properties, cultivation and genetics.
-It is often considered a part of microbiology or pathology.
+Virology is the study of viruses and virus-like agents, including, but not limited to, their taxonomy, disease-producing properties, cultivation, and genetics.
+Virology is often considered a part of microbiology or pathology.

 Characteristics and classification of viruses

 Following the announcement of the initial operational definition of a virus as a filterable agent, attempts were made to identify the properties of viruses that separated them from other microorganisms.
 To this end, the single defining feature of all viruses is that they are obligate intracellular molecular parasites.

 A second inviolate property of viruses is that they do not reproduce by binary fission, which is a method of asexual reproduction where pre-existing cells split into two identical daughter cells.
 For viruses, the process of reproduction is akin to an assembly line, in which different parts come together to create new viral particles.

 In general, viruses contain only one type of nucleic acid (either DNA or RNA) that carries the information necessary for viral replication.
 Nevertheless, it is clear now that some viruses contain other nucleic acid molecules; for example, in retroviruses, cellular transfer RNAs are essential for the action of the enzyme reverse transcriptase.